Explanation User Interfaces: A Systematic Literature Review: Conclusions

 \section{Conclusions}

 This study explores the design and evaluation of \ac{XUI}.
 While \acp{XUI} are widely recognised as a fundamental component of the explanation process, their implementation still presents significant research challenges.
 We approached this problem from a multidimensional perspective.
-On one hand, we examined \ac{HCI} requirements, analyzing user types and evaluation metrics derived from user studies.
+On one hand, we examined \ac{HCI} requirements, analyzing user types and evaluation \revi{constructs} derived from user studies.
 On the other hand, we investigated algorithmic aspects, bridging these two dimensions through the interface layer.
 Our analysis led to the development of guidelines for designers, combining both top-down and bottom-up approaches.
 The top-down perspective involved reviewing studies that propose directives and frameworks, while the bottom-up approach focused on extracting design principles and requirements from case studies.
 These guidelines aim to close the gap between the usability of explainable interfaces and approaches that focus solely on algorithmic transparency.
 By providing a comprehensive view of the ecosystem in which \acp{XUI} are designed and implemented, this study helps identify key challenges in creating explainable processes that comply with emerging regulations.
 Ultimately, our findings contribute to making \ac{XAI} not only a research concept but a practical and deployable solution across real-world applications.
 In fact, in this work, we also introduced \ac{HERMES}, a platform for guiding practitioners in the design and evaluation of \acp{XUI}.
 Although user studies to evaluate and validate the platform are needed, with this platform, we attempt to bridge the gap that exists between results coming from the academic literature and their actual application by designers and developers.